sarisabban/RosettaDesign/README.md

 6. The script will output around 100 structures and a score file *.fasc*, then it will auto choose the lowest energy scoring structure and delete all the others, including the scoring file.
 7. Use this [Rosetta Abinitio](https://github.com/sarisabban/RosettaAbinitio) script to predict the fold of the new desgined lowest scoring structure.
 8. NOTE: Some backbones are not possible to simulate their folding (*Abinitio*) before/after design even if the designing step was successful, this is as a result of the fragments used to to predict the structure's fold not being optimal and not an issue with the design algorithm, so far there is no way arround this (this is a limitation in Rosetta/PyRosetta).
+9. Generate fragments from the [Robetta server](http://robetta.org/) using this command:

+`python3 Fragments.py FILENAME.pdb USERNAME`

+This will generate and download the nessesary files to run an *Abinitio* simulation: FILENAME.pdb, structure.fasta, frags.200.3mers, frags.200.9mers, pre.psipred.ss2, it will also calculate the quality of the fragments and plot them in the file plot_frag.pdf.